skaes/logjam-tools/doc/additional-inputs/additional-inputs.md

   "script_nodes": 0,
   "style_nodes": 0,
   "user_agent": ""
+  "started_ms": 0,
+  "started_at": "0000-00-00T00:00:00+00:00",
 }
 ```

 The payload can contain additional fields as other form parameters in the query string
 get automatically added to the payload as well.

+#### Known processors

+##### logjam-prometheus-exporter

+Currently *logjam-prometheus-exporter* is processing these Logjam messages to provide
+Prometheus metrics.

+It supports the following incoming metrics and translates them into Prometheus metrics:

+#### logjam-importer

 ## Mobile/native metrics